Yuan-Meng/personal_website_2.0/content/posts/niw_cogsci/index.md

 ### AI that Reasons to Act

-[Shunyu Yao](https://ysymyth.github.io/) (not to be confused with [Shunyu Yao](https://www.linkedin.com/in/shunyu-yao-204158285/)) wrote that [the second half](https://ysymyth.github.io/The-Second-Half/) of AI began when "RL finally works".
-Karpathy went further to [say](https://www.youtube.com/watch?v=BlVnGXEzFow) that 2025 was not the year of agents, since we're living in the "decade of agents", where autonomous agents will be an integral part of human life, but their cognitive skills will take years to develop.
+[Shunyu Yao](https://ysymyth.github.io/) (not to be confused with [Shunyu Yao](https://www.linkedin.com/in/shunyu-yao-204158285/)) wrote [the second half](https://ysymyth.github.io/The-Second-Half/) of AI began when "RL finally works".
+Karpathy went further to [say](https://www.youtube.com/watch?v=BlVnGXEzFow) that 2025 was not the year of agents, but rather we're living in the "decade of agents", where autonomous agents will be an integral part of human life, but their cognitive skills will take a decade to develop.

 For language agents, Yao's [ReAct](https://arxiv.org/abs/2210.03629) remains one of the most influential papers.
 The core idea appeared in his earlier work, [CALM](https://ysymyth.github.io/papers/Dissertation-finalized.pdf), where language agents were trained to play [Zork](https://en.wikipedia.org/wiki/Zork)-like text games.
 The agent issues actions in natural language and receives text observations.